-Merchandising - Wikipedia Merchandising is any practice which contributes to the sale of products (" merch " colloquially) to a retail consumer At a retail in-store level, merchandising refers to displaying products that are for sale in a creative way that entices customers to purchase more items or products
+Merchandising - Wikipedia Merchandising is the practice of contributing to the sale of products (" merch " colloquially) to a retail consumer by displaying for-sale products in ways that entice customers to purchase more items or products

 What Is Merchandising?
 Definition, Benefits Cost Merchandising includes all the non-verbal tactics retailers use for presenting and promoting their goods in-store This includes your store layout, the products you choose to sell, how you arrange them, and even your pricing strategy